-Now before any of these bloggers or the people who inhabit their comment streams jump in and crush me, I want to make clear that this is an optimistic reading of some recent posts; that these comments apply to the main bloggers and not necessarily the commenters; and that since I am not a regular reader of these blogs, this may not be a new development even as I am reading a difference in tone.
+Now before any of these bloggers or the people who inhabit their comment streams jump in and crush me, I want to make clear that this is one reading of their posts.
+These comments apply to the main bloggers and not necessarily the commenters.
+Finally, since I am not a regular reader of these blogs, this may not be a new development.

-I write this post in response to links to my blog which I did not solicit.
-The most recent was from the comment stream on Non-overlapping magisteria for the social and biological?
-The first part of the post is quite sensible, and it seems as if Razib Khan is basically agreeing with a comment that states “I get the social science perspective that the socially constructed race is the category that is often much more ‘real’–it is the lived experience of everyone in that group.”
+I wrote this post in response to links to my blog which I did not solicit.
+One was from the 2012 comment stream on Non-overlapping magisteria for the social and biological?
+The first part of the post is quite sensible.
+It seems as if Razib Khan is basically agreeing with a comment that states “I get the social science perspective that the socially constructed race is the category that is often much more ‘real’–it is the lived experience of everyone in that group.”
 To this long comment, and without wanting to take his words out of context, Khan says “this all sounds reasonable, and some of the points are of course factually correct (e.g., racial identity as it is lived is a real thing, irrespective of one’s genetic heritage).”
 However, at the end of the post Khan leads with the line “will social scientists stop citing ‘Lewontin’s Fallacy’ in the near future?” and goes on from there.
 This was the part that seems to have eventually led the comment stream over to my blog and to take my comments quite out of context.

-The other links I did not solicit were from the Richard Dawkins Foundation website, when anthropologist Helga Vierich bravely initiated a discussion about race (I discussed this earlier in my post on Admixture Troubles).
-In contrast to the above links, Vierich was trying to get to a real reading of the best anthropological research–however the comment stream was mostly various levels of diatribe and misunderstanding.
+The other links I did not solicit were from the Richard Dawkins Foundation website, when anthropologist Helga Vierich bravely initiated a discussion about race (the discussion has since been removed).
+In contrast to the above links, Vierich was trying to get to a real reading of the best anthropological research.
+However the comment stream features various levels of diatribe and misunderstanding.

-On a page called “Race Reconciled” re-debunks race I do try as best I can to summarize the key articles in the special May 2009 issue of the American Journal of Physical Anthropology titled Race Reconciled: How Biological Anthropologists View Human Variation.
+On a page called “Race Reconciled” re-debunks race I attempt to summarize the key articles in the special May 2009 issue of the American Journal of Physical Anthropology titled Race Reconciled: How Biological Anthropologists View Human Variation.
 But what I would really like people to do–anthropologists and non-anthropologists alike–is to read the actual articles and grapple with the arguments.
-I’ve so far seen more incorrect cites and misinterpretations from these articles than I’ve seen accurate interpretations, and I would really like that to change.
+I’ve so far seen more incorrect cites and misinterpretations from these articles than I’ve seen accurate interpretations.
+I would really like that to change.

 “Race is a social construction” draws attention to how the social, legal, and political categories traditionally used to define “race” exhibit significant inter-society, within-society, and historical variability, so that these social categories are at best a crude appoximation of actually existing human biological variation.